Orders of Growth

 of coins.
 From every node there are two branches, the right branch

-from the amount of change, and the
+subtracts the first-denomination from the amount of change, and the

 left branch reduces the number of coins.
-Notice (cc 6 1)
+Notice (cc 6 1) is the

 largest recalculated node.